Einliterflasche/pg-worm/pg-worm/README.md

     // Simply connect to your server...
     connect!("postgres://me:me@localhost:5432", NoTls).await?;

-    // ...and then register your `Model`.
-    // This creates a new table.
-Be aware
+    // Then, register the model with the pg_worm client.
+    // Use `register!` if you want to fail if a
-    // that any old table with the same name
+    // table with the same name already exists.
-    // will be dropped and you _will_ lose your data. register!(User).await?;
+    //
+    // `force_register` drops the old table,
+    // which is useful for development.
+    force_register!(User).await?;

     // Now start doing what you actually care about.